 Yes, absolutely.
 Pine or other nuts are not a necessary ingredient and can be eliminated altogether.
 However, they do provide a bit of structure to the sauce.

-Seeds can add a nutty texture similar to nuts and can be a very tasty addition.
+In place of nuts, seeds can add a similar nutty texture and can be a very tasty addition.
+I love to use pumpkin seeds for their high omega-3 content and nutty flavor.

 Substitutes for pine nuts